Important dates for Transfer Students

 All applicants are required to use the most current application for admission.
-ACPHS uses The Common Application.
+ACPHS uses our own free ACPHS Transfer Application.
+Students can also apply via The Common Application.
 Applicants are required to select a program when completing application for admission.
 In addition, we ask that you indicate your desired entry term; Spring or Fall.
 The change of program policy can be found in the College Catalog.

 International applicants who have studied for fewer than four (4) years where English is the language of instruction are required to submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 A minimum score on the TOEFL of 84 Internet-based or a minimum of 6.5 on the IELTS is required to be considered for admission.

 All non-U.S. citizens, including U.S. permanent residents, must submit a copy of their visa or permanent resident card.
 Doctor of Pharmacy (pre-pharmacy years one and two only) and Bachelor's degree program applicants must submit an application by November 15 for spring semester entry and May 1 for fall semester entry.

 The following materials must be sent to the Office of Admissions: